Quansight/Quansight-website/apps/consulting/posts/working-across-panel-and-ipywidgets-ecosystems.md

   imageAlt: 'Data visualization of Paris city'
 ---

-_This notebook is designed to help you learn how to make apps in Panel in about 15 minutes.
+_This post is adapted from a notebook designed to help you learn how to make apps in Panel in about 15 minutes.
 Screenshots of cell outputs are included for convenience below, but it is **strongly** recommended that you use the [interactive Binder version][demo binder] (takes 1-2 minutes to load) or clone the [repo][demo repo] to run the demo locally._

 ---